fenago/puppet-course/quickstart/md/Lab_6.md

 specified attributes.

-### The advantages of managing resources with Hiera data

-The previous example makes it easy to manage users across your network without having to edit Puppet code: if you want to remove a user, for example, you would simply change her `ensure` attribute in the Hiera data to `absent`.
-Although each of the users happens to have the same set of attributes specified, this isn\'t essential; you could add any attribute supported by the Puppet `user` resource to any user in the data.
-Also, if there\'s an attribute whose value is always the same for all users, you need not list it in the Hiera data for every user.
-You can add it as a literal attribute value of the `user` resource inside the loop, and thus every user will have it.

-This makes it easier to add and update users on a routine basis, but there are other advantages too: for example, you could write a simple web application which allowed HR staff to add or edit users using a browser interface, and it would only need to output a YAML file with the required data.
-This is much easier and more robust than trying to generate Puppet code automatically.
-Even better, you could pull user data from an LDAP or **Active Directory** (**AD**) server and put it into Hiera
-YAML format for input into this manifest.

-This is a very powerful and flexible technique, and of course you can use it to manage any kind of Puppet resource: files, packages, Apache virtual hosts, MySQL databases---anything you can do with a resource you can do with Hiera data and `each`.
-You can also use Hiera\'s override mechanism to create different sets of resources for different nodes, roles, or operating systems.

-However, you shouldn\'t over-use this technique.
-Creating resources from Hiera data adds a layer of abstraction which makes it harder to understand the code for anyone trying to read or maintain it.
-With Hiera, it can also be difficult to work out from inspection exactly what data the node will get in a given set of circumstances.
-Keep your hierarchy as simple as possible, and reserve the data-driven resources trick for situations where you have a large and variable number of resources which you need to update frequently.
-In [Lab 11],
-[*Orchestrating cloud resources*], we\'ll see how to use the same technique to manage cloud instances, for example.

 Managing secret data
 --------------------------------------

-Puppet often needs to know your secrets; for example, passwords, private keys, and other credentials need to be configured on the node, and Puppet must have access to this information.
-The problem is how to make sure that no-one else does.
-If you are checking this data into a Git repo, it will be available to anybody who has access to the repo, and if it\'s a public GitHub repo, everybody in the world can see it.

-Clearly, it\'s essential to be able to encrypt secret data in such a way that Puppet can decrypt it on individual nodes where it\'s needed, but it\'s indecipherable to anybody who does not have the key.
-The popular GnuPG encryption tool is a good choice for this.
-It lets you encrypt data using a public key which can be distributed widely, but only someone with the corresponding private key can decrypt the information.

 Hiera has a pluggable **backend** system which allows it to support various different ways of storing data.
 One such backend is called `hiera-eyaml-gpg`, which allows